Spanish Golden Age: Literature

-The Spanish Golden Age was a time of great flourishing in poetry, prose and drama.
+The Spanish Golden Age was a period of remarkable growth in poetry, prose, and drama, driven by Spain's deep engagement with European literary and philosophical currents, particularly its strong connections to Renaissance Italy.
+A Spanish college in Bologna (1360s) enabled scholars like Antonio de Nebrija to study abroad, while Alfonso V of Aragon transformed Naples into a cultural hub (1442).
+Spanish intellectuals traveled to Italy, absorbing influences from Petrarch, Boccaccio, and Sannazaro, while Italian scholars were welcomed in Spain.
+This exchange also revived interest in classical literature (Virgil, Horace, Ovid) and Neoplatonism, enriching Spanish language and thought.
+Francisco de Medrano, a lyric poet from Seville, is considered one of the best of the Spanish imitators of Horace, comparing favorably in that respect with Luis de León.

 Cervantes and Don Quixote

 Regarded by many as one of the finest works in any language, El ingenioso hidalgo Don Quixote de la Mancha by Miguel de Cervantes was the first novel published in Europe; it gave Cervantes a stature in the Spanish-speaking world comparable to his contemporary William Shakespeare in English.
 The novel, like Spain itself, was caught between the Middle Ages and the modern world.
-A veteran of the Battle of Lepanto (1571), Cervantes had fallen on hard times in the late 1590s and was imprisoned for debt in 1597, and some believe that during these years he began work on his best-remembered novel.
+A veteran of the Battle of Lepanto, with a dual career in las armas y las letras, Cervantes had fallen on hard times in the late 1590s and was imprisoned for debt in 1597, and some believe that during these years he began work on his best-remembered novel.
 The first part of the novel was published in 1605; the second in 1615, a year before the author's death.
 Don Quixote resembled both the medieval, chivalric romances of an earlier time and the novels of the early modern world.
 It parodied classical morality and chivalry, found comedy in knighthood, and criticized social structures and the perceived madness of Spain's rigid society.
-The work has endured to the present day as a landmark in world literary history, and it was an immediate international hit in its own time, interpreted variously as a satirical comedy, social commentary and forbearer of self-referential literature.
+The work has endured to the present day as a landmark in world literary history, and it was an international hit in its own time, interpreted variously as a satirical comedy, social commentary and forebear of self-referential literature.